ebellocchia/bip_utils/README.md

     print(monero.SubAddress(0, 1))      # Account 1, SubAddress 0
     print(monero.SubAddress(1, 1))      # Account 1, SubAddress 1

+If you prefer not to perform the kekkak256 of the key bytes, you can just use the *Bip44* private key directly as a Monero seed:

+**Code example**

+    import binascii
+    from bip_utils import Bip44Coins, Bip44, Monero

+    # Seed bytes
+    seed_bytes = binascii.unhexlify(b"5eb00bbddcf069084889a8ab9155568165f5c453ccb85e70811aaed6f6da5fc19a5ac40b389cd370d086206dec8aa6c43daea6690f20ad3d8d48b2d2ce9e38e4")

+    # Create BIP44 object and derive default path
+    bip44_def_ctx = Bip44.FromSeed(seed_bytes, Bip44Coins.MONERO_ED25519_SLIP).DeriveDefaultPath()

+    # Create Monero object using the BIP44 private key as seed -> monero_priv_spend_key = sc_reduce(bip44_priv_key)
+    monero = Monero.FromSeed(bip44_def_ctx.PrivateKey().Raw().ToBytes())
+    # Same as before...

-If you want to get the same keys and addresses of the official Monero wallets, use the *Monero* module without *Bip44* by constructing it from seed (see the related paragraph).
+Please note that, if the seed is generated from a Monero mnemonic phrase, you'll get the same keys and addresses of the official Monero wallets.\
+For the usage of the *Monero* module alone, see the related paragraph.

 ## Substrate library